abderrahim-irkha/server_orchestration/README.md

 * Create a security group that permits HTTP and SSH traffic and all outbound traffic for the Nginx Load Balancer
 * Query the AWS AMI Catalog using Data Source
 * Create EC2 instances using the queried AMI and the generated key pair
+  * A # of instances will be created as web servers
+  * A single EC2 instance to act as an Nginx load balancer, which receives requests on port 80 and forwards the traffic to the pool of servers that listen on port 8080

 To provision the infrastructure, run the following commands: